Suns win 12th straight with ease, roll past Nuggets 126-97

 The Suns took a 100-78 lead into the fourth.

-Denver recovered from the lopsided first quarter to cut Phoenix’s advantage to 73-60 by halftime.
-Ayton led the Suns with 18 points while Crowder and Booker each had 11.
-Gordon led the Nuggets with 16 points before the break.
+Denver recovered from the lopsided first quarter to cut Phoenix’s advantage to 73-60 by halftime and cut the deficit to nine points briefly in the third quarter.
+But the Suns built their big lead back in a hurry.

+“When you give up 48 in the first quarter and you are down by 20, as many as 30 at one point, you spend so much energy trying to get back in the game,” Denver coach Michael Malone said.
+“It was great to see our guys continue to fight, compete and not just to roll over but you can’t allow a team to come out and play like that in the first quarter.”

 GOOD AGAINST GOOD